International Track & Field: Reception

 In Japan, Game Machine listed International Track & Field on their August 1, 1996 issue as being the fourth most-successful arcade game of the month.

 In the United Kingdom, it was among the nineteen best-selling PlayStation games of 1996, according to HMV.

 International Track & Field received generally positive reviews, with the four-player competitive mode drawing the most praise.
 The two sports reviewers of Electronic Gaming Monthly both gave the game a 7 out of 10.
-Dindo Perez said that the game is fun, especially with four player multiplayer, but loses its appeal after extensive play, while Todd Morwatt commented: "They don't have an official Olympics license, but the game has a good assortment of Olympic-style events and a strong graphic look that should satisfy die-hard track and field fanatics".
+Dindo Perez said that the game is fun, especially with four player multiplayer, but loses its appeal after extensive play, while Todd Morwatt commented that the game has a good assortment of Olympic-style events and a "strong" graphics despite not having official license.
 Writing in Maximum, Daniel Jevons remarked that as with most games in the genre, the gameplay is fairly simple, but that the fierce competitiveness of four-player sessions makes the game one of the best social experiences on the PlayStation.
-Johnny Ballgame of GamePro summarized that "Revamped from its glory days in the arcades, International Track & Field triumphs with terrific traditional gameplay that's enhanced by gold-medal 32-bit graphics".
+Johnny Ballgame of GamePro said that the game has a terrific traditional gameplay enhanced by "gold-medal" 32-bit graphics.
 He particularly noted the easy to learn but difficult to master gameplay, fiercely competitive multiplayer, and dramatic animations.
 IGN praised the graphics as "awesome".
-A reviewer for Next Generation commented: "With its large and detailed 3D competitors and 12-event roster, this major button-mashing fest is arguably the best track-and-field sports sim for a home console".
+A reviewer for Next Generation praised detailed 3D graphics and 12-event roster, and called it the best track-and-field sports sim for PlayStation.